musm/WinTypes.jl/README.md

 );
 ```

-As you can see, the call to these APIs using `WinTypes` is simpler and
+The call to these APIs using `WinTypes` is simpler and
-directly translatable without manually looking up the myriad Windows data types.
+easier to wrap, without manually looking up the corresponding Windows data types in Julia.